-I absolutely love my new listing A Heart-Grabbing Edwardian Manse On Markham Street, offered at: $1,689,000!
-Its a sublime example of the comfort and status that domestic Edwardian architecture affords, representing many of the coveted features that Edwardian design offers: a generous lot with privacy (including a 2car garage with an as-of-right laneway housing opportunity), defined but large well-proportioned spaces (5bed+office, 3.5 baths); character details including pockets French doors, bejewelled stained glass; magnificent wood paneling, banisters and railings; coved plaster ceilings plus trim and more!
+I absolutely loved my new listing A Heart-Grabbing Edwardian Manse On Markham Street, offered at $1,689,000 but now SOLD!
+Its a sublime example of the comfort and status that domestic Edwardian architecture affords, representing many of the coveted features that Edwardian design offers: a generous lot with privacy (including a 2car garage with an as-of-right laneway housing opportunity), defined but large well-proportioned spaces (5bed+office, 3.5 baths); character details including pockets French doors, bejewelled stained glass; magnificent wood panelling, banisters, and railings; coved plaster ceilings plus trim and more!

 Curious about Toronto’s aging housing stock?
 Here are a few helpful pieces:

 Thanks for reading!

 Bosley Real Estate Ltd., Brokerage – (416) 322-8000

 – we’re here to earn your trust, then your business –

 *Like what you’ve read?
 Did you know we were recently listed as one of The Top 25 Toronto Real Estate Agents To Follow On Twitter! and The Top 50 Blogs On Toronto?
 Consider signing up in the box below to receive our FREE monthly e-newsletter on housing, culture and design including our love for unique urban homes and other Toronto real estate!

 *Love Canadian Housing?
 Check out Steve’s Student Mentorship site called Houseporn.ca which focuses on architecture, landscape, design, product and real estate in Canada!